 Both structured and unstructured play are important for a children’s wellbeing and growth.
 A healthy, balanced play diet will have an equal focus on helping a child develop logical and creative thinking skills.

 How can you know whether you should use a structured or unstructured activity?
 Simply think about what your students’ or age group’s strengths and weaknesses are, and allow room for improving both.

-At all times during play, children should be fully immersed and finding reward in the learning activity.
+At all times during play, children should be fully immersed and finding rewards in the learning activity.
 If children lose focus, it may be time to switch to a different kind of activity - for example, an unstructured activity if they become bored or complete the goal for a structured activity.